-Abu Saeed prepares the house for plastering, using small chinkstones and mortar to fill cracks and create a flat substrate for the interior plaster.
-Although obscuring the beautiful view of exposed stonemasonry, interior plaster was necessary for insulation and to prevent household pests from taking over.
+Below, Abu Saeed prepares the house for plastering, using small chinkstones and mortar to fill cracks and create a flat substrate for the interior plaster.
+Although obscuring the beautiful view of exposed stone masonry, interior plaster was necessary for insulation and to prevent household pests from taking over.

-Plasters also improve interior lighting by brightening up the colors of the walls.
-We discovered that mixing chalk with the earth plaster give a bright yet warm tonality to the home.
-More wealthy residences and public buildings – such as our synagogue – were finished in white lime plaster and occasionally painted.
+Plasters also improve interior lighting by brightening up the colours of the walls.
+We discovered that mixing chalk with the earth plaster gives a bright yet warm tonality to the home.
+The homes of more wealthy residences and public buildings – such as our synagogue – were finished in white lime plaster and occasionally painted.